giuseppetanzi/mongodb-opsmgr/README.md

 As next step, we'll create a set of 3 nodes with Automation Agent preinstalled, to be able to test monitoring and management features within an OpenShift deployment environment.

-Finally, proceed with creation of Mongo nodes
+Finally, proceed with creation of Mongo nodes, on a different project/namespace:

 ```
 oc new-project servers